EXPLAIN

 | [Execution Metrics]: Nothing was executed

-reports Nothing was executed
+indicating that either Nothing was executed

-or output cardinality = 0
+or an output cardinality

 .
 The MaybeCache

-are therefore canceled and not executed.
+were canceled and did not run.